2025–26 Kategoria e Parë

-The 2025–26 Kategoria e Parë is the 78th official season of the Albanian football second-tier since its establishment.
-The season began on 23 August 2025 and will end on 2 May 2026.
-There are 12 teams competing this season.
-The winning and runner-up teams will gain promotion to the 2026–27 Kategoria Superiore.
-The promotion play-offs winner will play a promotion play-off match against the 8th ranked team of the 2025–26 Kategoria Superiore.
+The 2025–26 Kategoria e Parë was the 78th official season of the Albanian football second-tier since its establishment.
+The season began on 23 August 2025 and ended on 4 May 2026.
+There were 12 teams competing this season.
+The winning and runner-up teams gained promotion to the 2026–27 Kategoria Superiore.
+The promotion play-offs winner played a promotion play-off match against the 8th ranked team of the 2025–26 Kategoria Superiore.
+Laçi and Skënderbeu were promoted to the 2026–27 Kategoria Superiore.
+Apolonia, Luftëtari and Lushnja were relegated to the 2026–27 Kategoria e Dytë.